St Patrick's Day Events in Boston - 2018

-You'll quickly see why Boston is considered to be the most Irish of any American city!
+Check out these top ways to celebrate St Patrick's Day in Boston - and you'll quickly see why Boston is considered the most Irish of any American city!

-The huge St. Patrick's Day Parade in South Boston takes center stage on the Sunday closest to March 17th, attracting up to one million spectators.
+The massive St. Patrick's Day Parade in South Boston takes center stage on the Sunday closest to March 17th, attracting up to one million spectators.

 You'll enjoy the colorful floats, Irish and American pipe and drum bands, and enthusiastic crowds.